Do you know the difference between contingency reserves and operating funds?

 When a repair bill arises we use money in the contingency reserve account to pay that bill.
 When bills are paid in this manner the account is depleted.
 When the account is missing funds, at the end of the month when new rents are paid, Nesbitt Realty replenishes the count with money withheld from this rent.
 As property managers, Nesbitt Realty prepares a statement each month to show if/when money is depleted and how/when money is replenished into the contingency reserve account.

-Owners do not pay us money to set up the contingency reserve account.
+Property owners do not pay us money to set up the contingency reserve account.
 Instead, Nesbitt Realty withholds money from the first month of rent in order to set up the account.

-Shenandoah County Rental Management Resources
+Shenandoah County Property Management Resources

 Basics